 Preparation day is the Friday that precedes a Sabbath or special feast (Mark 15:42).
 Good Friday was doubly special as it coincided with the Passover and preceded the Feast of Unleavened Bread that began on the Sabbath (John 19:31).

 Now the women who had come with Him out of Galilee followed, and saw the tomb and how His body was laid.

 The women who went to the tomb to see where Jesus had been laid were Mary Magdalene and Mary the mother of James (Mark 15:47).
 Possibly three other women went as well (see entry for Luke 24:1).

 Then they returned and prepared spices and perfumes.

 And on the Sabbath they rested according to the commandment.

 (a) Prepared spices.
-Since they visited the tomb before sunrise on the first day of the week (John 20:1), the two Marys may have purchased the spices on Saturday night, after the Sabbath had ended.
-However, in Luke’s account it appears they purchased and prepared the spices on the day of preparation, before the Sabbath (Luke 23:56, 24:1).
+Since they visited the tomb before sunrise on the first day of the week (John 20:1), the two Marys must have purchased the spices prior to the Sabbath ended.
+It is possible that Joanna paid for them (see entry for Luke 24:10).